 “The main thing I want to be ready for is to stay as mobile as possible that night,” Forrest told our interviewer, “and that’s why I’m making sure that my main scooter and my back-up scooter are fully charged.”

 Mr. Forrest told us that as the General in Kentucky’s all-volunteer Fifth Militia Brigade and Chowder Society, it is his responsibility to lead his militiamen in any battle they encounter.
 Just like famous generals in previous wars, Forrest says he plans to ride his “mighty steed.”

 “And by mighty steed of course I mean my Rascal scooters,” Forrest said, “I have two of them for this very purpose.
-The scooter salesman looked at me like I was crazy when I told him I wanted to buy two scooters and they both were for me.
+The scooter salesman looked at me like I was crazy when I told him I wanted to buy two adult push scooters and they both were for me.
 But I told that sumbitch that there may come a day when Armageddon reaches our beautiful shores and fruited plane.
 Which is, of course, why I have forty semiautomatic weapons and more ammunition than the entire blessed Confederate Army had, but also why I have two Rascal scooters. gotta have backup.”